 To obtain 510(k) clearance, a company must submit a 510(k) application, containing sufficient information and data to demonstrate that its proposed device is substantially equivalent to a legally marketed predicate device.
 These data generally include non-clinical performance testing (e.g., software validation, animal testing electrical safety testing), but may also include clinical data.
 Typically, it takes three to twelve months for the FDA to complete its review of a 510(k) submission; however, it can take significantly longer and clearance is never assured.
 During its review of a 510(k) application, the FDA may request additional information, including clinical data, which may significantly prolong the review process.
-After completing its review of a 510(k) application, the FDA may issue an order, in the form of a letter, that finds the device to be either (i) substantially equivalent and states that the device cannot be marketed in the United States.
+After completing its review of a 510(k) application, the FDA may issue an order, in the form of a letter, that finds the device to be either (i) substantially equivalent and states that the device can be marketed in the United States, or (ii) not substantially equivalent and states that device cannot be marketed in the United States.
 If the FDA determines that the device is "not substantially equivalent" to a previously cleared device, the device is automatically designated as a Class III device.
 The device sponsor must then fulfill more rigorous PMA requirements, or can request a risk-based classification determination for the device in accordance with the "de novo" process, which is a route to market for novel medical devices that are low to moderate risk and are not substantially equivalent to a predicate device.

 After a device receives 510(k) clearance or de novo classification, any modification that could significantly affect the safety or effectiveness of the device, or that would constitute a major change in its intended use, including significant modifications to any of our products or procedures, requires submission and clearance of a new 510(k) application or de novo classification or approval of a PMA.
 The FDA relies on each manufacturer to make and document this determination initially, but the FDA can review any such decision and can disagree with a manufacturer's determination.
 Modifications meeting certain conditions may be candidates for a streamlined FDA review known as Special 510(k) review, which the FDA intends to process within 30 days of receipt.
 If a device modification requires the submission of a 510(k) application, but the modification does not affect the intended use of the device or alter the fundamental technology of the device, then summary information that results from the design control process associated with the cleared device can serve as the basis for clearing the application.
 A Special 510(k) allows a manufacturer to declare conformity to design controls without providing new data.
-When a modification involves a change in material, the nature of the "new" material will determine whether a traditional or Special 510(k) is necessary.
-An Abbreviated 510(k) is another type of 510(k) process that is intended to streamline the review of data through the reliance on one or more FDA-recognized consensus standards, special controls established by regulation, or FDA guidance documents.
-In most cases, an Abbreviated 510(k) includes one or more declarations of conformity to an FDA-recognized consensus standard.
-We may also make minor product enhancements that we believe do not require new 510(k) clearances.
+When a modification involves a change in material, the nature of the "new" material will determine whether a traditional or Special 510(k) is nother type of 510(k) process that is intended to streamline the review of data through the reliance on one or more fDA-recognized consensus standards, special controls established by regulation, or FDA guidance documents.
+In most cases, an Abbreviated 510(k) clearances.
+If the FDA disagrees with our determination require new 510(k) clearances.
 If the FDA disagrees with our determination regarding whether a new 510(k) clearance was required for these modifications, we may need to cease marketing and/or recall the modified device.
-The F
+The FDA may also subject us to other enforcement actions, including, but not limited to, issuing a warning letter or untitled letter to us, se